SI364-Winter2018/HW6_SI364-ProjectPlan/README.md

     * Note that you do NOT have to define the form classes here yet -- but you'll probably want to think about what they will be!

-    * This file will certainly not work properly with only this stuff in it, but it should not include syntax errors.
+    * This file will certainly not work properly with only this stuff in it, but it should not include syntax errors, and when we run it, it should create the tables in the model classes in the `SI364projectplanYOURUNIQNAME` database.
 It should simply need a LOT of additions for it to work properly (sort of like a much briefer, much less complete version of the code you were provided in HW4).

 * **Write code in a file `practice_api.py`** which: